rhodyprog4ds/BrownFall22/assignments/03-eda.md

 - Use inline comments to denote places that are confusing or if you see solutions to problems your classmate could not solve
 - Use the template below for your summary review

+Complete the review on the Submission PR.

 ### Review Questions

+Consider the following questions while reading and then use the template below (copy & pasted into the summary review)
 1. How was the analysis overall to read? easy? hard? cohesive? jumpy?
 1. Did the data summaries tell you enough about the data to understand the analysis and anticipate what kinds of questions could be answered?
 If not, what questions do you still have about the data?
 1. Do the questions make sense based on the data?
 Are they interesting questions?
 What could improve the questions